 Unit 2 Public Service Announcement (5 Weeks)

-After the students are introduced to basic technology skills, including troubleshooting, social networking, cyber safety, and digital footprints, they will apply their knowledge to use in development of the public service announcement (PSA) as the unit project.
+After the students are introduced to basic technology skills, including troubleshooting, social networking, cyber safety, and digital footprints, they will apply their knowledge to use in the development of the public service announcement (PSA) as the unit project.

 - #18 Digital Storytelling